Book a Call

 How to Let Go, Relax and Nourish the Child Within

-With my cheek resting on my knee, I imagined that the pebbles on the mounds were little rooftops in a fairy kingdom: all different colored rooftops, red, brown, some clay-colored, some sandstone.
+The air was still and quiet; even the birds seemed to be resting.
+I imagined that the pebbles on the mounds were little rooftops in a fairy kingdom: all different colored rooftops, red, brown, some clay-colored, some sandstone.
 I observed the fairies’ busy lives, taking care of the creek and the surrounding bush, and tending to the needs of their miniature families under their rooftops.
 I wanted them to be real.

 When I grew weary in the afternoon heat, I would lie back on the bush floor, checking for random spiders and snakes nearby.
 I’d contemplate the clear blue sky through the canopy of tall eucalyptus trees.
 Sometimes, there would be a breeze in the tops of the trees, creating a symphony.
 Sometimes, puffs of clouds wafted by.
 I would stay there in this little portion of heaven until I sensed it was time for dinner and I needed to be home.

 Back then, I didn’t have an iPhone or a camera, and even if I had taken a photo of those pebbles by the creek and the sky through the trees, it would never be the same as the imprint in my memory.
 The shapes of the clay pillars, the colors of each lovely pebble, the balmy fragrance of the bush, the symphony in the breeze, and the cool, fresh water in the creek.
-I remember fondly my afternoons in the bush in the long, hot Australian summers.
+I remember my afternoons fondly in the bush in the long, hot Australian summers.

 Roots of Action—a research-based source on positive youth development states: "There are many scientific studies that underscore the benefits of nature, including stress relief, improved short-term memory, increased mental energy, less inflammation, better vision, improved concentration, creativity, and improved mental health.
 For families, the great outdoors is a natural playground that contributes to a child’s positive development.
 I agree with everything Dr. Marilyn Price-Mitchell says about children and nature.
 Growing up in and around nature helped me to survive parental abuse.